grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "What.. like fuckin' partners?"
 Percy bristled.

-"Fuck no. I work alone.
-But an operator has to have a network in this fuckin' game.
-I want you to be a big node on my network, feeding me future prospects.
-That way I get long-term payoffs for my investment in your sorry-add fuckin' futures right now."
+"Fuck no. I work the fuck alone.
+But an operator has to have connections in this fuckin' game.
+You'd be a big fucking cheese for me, feeding me future prospects.
+That way I get long-term payoffs for my investment in your sorry-ass fuckin' futures right now."

 "Alright.
-Any job that seems suitable for a specialty cargo hauler like yourself, I will happily send your fuckin' way."
+Any job that seems suitable for a specialty cargo hauler like yourself, I will fucking happily send your way."

 Shakes grinned.
 Now they were working in a space he understood --- most profit is future profit.
-"So Hemi, what exactly are you going to do to my beautiful fucking boat?"
+"So, ah, Hemi, what exactly are ya going to do to my fuckin' beautiful boat?"

 "Well," Hemi said, looking at Percy, "first, we need to rouse Chips.
 She is the only one on board who might know how to fit a mating collar that could work."

 Percy was holding her fork in her fist, and grinding the tines back and forth against the tin plate, leaving deepening scratch lines.
 Percy and Shakes both looked at her.
 "Alright, Fuck.
 Hemi, go see if you can rehire Chips on a _temporary_ and ad-fucking-hoc basis to do some of this welding we need.
-I don't want to see her though, keep her out of my way or I might bodily throw her off the fucking boat."
+I don't want to see her though.
+Tell her to stay the fuck out of my way or she'll find herself swimming in the prop wash... once we're fucking moving again."

 [//]: # (### They reconcile with Chips and talk about fitting mating collar to the Gnat)